-As you are likely aware, the first COVID vaccine shipment arrived in Idaho last week.
-Healthcare workers, residents of long term care facilities, and essential workers will be among the first to have access to the vaccine.
-Thereafter, individuals over age 65 and those with underlying health conditions will be vaccinated.
-Though additional prioritization decisions are still being made, our hope is that by late spring or early summer, all members of our community will have ready access to the vaccine.
-For additional information about the vaccine, please visit the coronavirus Idaho website.
+The first COVID vaccine shipment arrived in Idaho last week.
+Healthcare workers, residents of long term care facilities, and essential workers will be among the first to have access to the vaccine, followed by individuals over age 65 and those with underlying health conditions.
+Though additional prioritization decisions are still being made, our hope is that all members of our community will have ready access to the vaccine by late spring or early summer.
+For additional information about the vaccine, please visit Idaho’s COVID-19 vaccine page.

 Spring Semester Protocols

-The university is requiring residence hall students as well faculty and staff who plan to work on campus spring semester to be tested for COVID after winter break.
-The COVID Testing Center will close December 22 and reopen January 4 for spring semester testing.
+Students who live on campus will be required to be tested for COVID after winter break.
+The COVID Testing Center will close December 22 and reopen January 4.
 General testing requirements are outlined below:

-Residence hall students, faculty and staff, and Rec Center patrons who return to campus on or after January 6 need only test once within 72 hours of their return to campus.
+Rec Center visitors and students who return to live or work on campus on or after January 6 need to test once within 72 hours of their return to campus.

-Residential students traveling out of the area for break are strongly encouraged to get a PCR test no more than 72 hours prior to commencing travel back to Boise.
-PCR test results from a non-university provider should be emailed to firstname.lastname@example.org.
-Anyone who tests positive prior to traveling should delay travel plans until their isolation period is complete.
+If you’re traveling out of the area, please get a polymerase chain reaction (PCR) test no more than 72 hours before traveling back to Boise.
+PCR test results from a non-university provider should be emailed to email@example.com.
+If you test positive before traveling, you must finish your isolation before coming back to campus.

 Spring Semester Surveillance Testing

-The university will continue to employ surveillance testing strategies to identify and isolate asymptomatic individuals infected with COVID.
-The university plans to use wastewater testing to supplement and target PCR surveillance testing.
-Additional information will be provided directly to individuals who will participate in surveillance testing after the first of the year.
+We’ll continue to use surveillance testing strategies to identify and isolate asymptomatic individuals infected with COVID.
+The university hopes to use wastewater testing to complement our surveillance testing strategies.
+We’ll provide more information to anyone participating in surveillance testing after the first of the year.

 New Quarantine Guidelines

-The CDC recently updated its quarantine guidelines to reduce the number of days asymptomatic individuals with close contacts must quarantine from 14 to 10, and in some cases 7 days.
-For additional information, please visit the health guidelines web page.
+The CDC recently updated its quarantine guidelines to reduce the number of days to quarantine from 14 to 10, and in some cases 7.
+For additional information, please visit our COVID-19 FAQ page.

-Finally, although there is much to be optimistic about, local infection rates remain high.
-Please take good care over break, continue to follow public health guidelines, and be safe.
+Finally, although there is much to be optimistic about, local infection rates remain alarmingly high.
+Please take good care over break and continue to follow local public health guidelines.